django/asgiref/specs/www.rst

 the client closing the connection, the server closing the connection, or loss of the socket.

+Once you have received this event, you should expect future calls to ``send()`` to raise an exception, as described below.
+However, if you have highly concurrent code, you may find calls to ``send()`` erroring slightly before you receive this event.

 Keys:

 * ``type`` (*Unicode string*) -- ``"websocket.disconnect"``